tanya-somova/jekyll-theme-basically-basic/README.md

 To override the default [Sass](http://sass-lang.com/guide) (located in theme's `_sass` directory), do one of the following:

-1. Copy directly from the Basically Basic gem
+1. Copy directly from the PORTFOLIO gem

-   - Go to your local Basically Basic gem installation directory (run `bundle info jekyll-theme-basically-basic` to get the path to it).
+   - Go to your local PORTFOLIO gem installation directory (run `bundle info jekyll-theme-basically-basic` to get the path to it).
    - Copy the contents of `/assets/stylesheets/main.scss` from there to `<your_project>`.